seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Consider, sir, the chance of war: the day
 Was yours by accident; had it gone with us,
 We should not, when the blood was cool,
-have threaten’d
+have threaten'd
 Our prisoners with the sword.
 But since the gods
 Will have it thus, that nothing but our lives
-May be call’d ransom, let it come: sufficeth
+May be call'd ransom, let it come: sufficeth
-A Roman with a Roman’s heart can suffer:
+A Roman with a Roman's heart can suffer:
-Augustus lives to think on’t: and so much
+Augustus lives to think on't: and so much
 For my peculiar care.
 This one thing only
 I will entreat; my boy, a Briton born,
-Let him be ransom’d: never master had
+Let him be ransom'd: never master had
 A page so kind, so duteous, diligent,
 So tender over his occasions, true,
 So feat, so nurse-like: let his virtue join